 Would you like to get more visitors into your shop or use your services?
 Of course you would, who wouldn’t want to sell more products and increase their revenue.

 Local businesses have a unique advantage over larger brands when it comes to localisation.
 Backed by campaigns such as Small Business Saturday and popular “shoplocal” hashtags, customers want to buy from local businesses and support the area.

 So how can you take advantage of your location?
 Local SEO.

 By putting the following into practice you’ll boost your local SEO and get a steady stream of new customers.

 You’ve decided it’s time to start an SEO campaign and get your business in front of your customers.
 However, the jargon and technical terms used by SEO agencies can often leave you scratching your head and nodding along or having to look up the terms yourself.

 Well you’re in the right place!
-We’ve put together a handy SEO glossary which explains the most common SEO terms we use when producing our free website review for clients.
+We’ve put together a handy SEO glossary which explains the most common SEO terms we use when produce an SEO analysis for clients.

 Do you want to know how to get your business to show on the map displayed at the top of Google Search?

 When people use Google to search for services in their local area they are presented with a list of local businesses.
 It’s valuable to have your business here because it’s displayed before the first search result.